 While any form of exercise is a great mental health booster, being at one with the water has stress-relieving benefits.
 “In an overly connected, extremely tech-y world, swimming can be a space to unplug, immersing yourself in solitude with your head down, focused on your breath and fitness,” Daly points out.

-It Can Help Your Body Recover From Other Workouts or Sports
+It Can Help Your Body Regenerate and Recover

 Swimming can be a great in-between workout, even on rest days.
 “The best athletes are quickly identifying the best bio-hacks to improve recovery time between workouts and competition.
 For many of the reasons above, swimming allows for significant volumes of training with better recovery times, is an excellent cross-training modality for other sports, and [is] a lifelong activity that aging athletes go to to reset some of the wear and tear of other sports,” explains Daly.